godot-dimensions/g4mf/specification/parts/mesh/topology.md

 ![2D Face Orientation](2d_face_orientation.png)

 The face winding order is determined purely by the order of the edges, and does not consider the order of vertices within each edge.
 In this example image, if the arrows were pointing in the opposite direction, but the face still listed edge U before edge V, the face would still be considered to be facing towards the camera when interpreted as the boundary of a 3D mesh.
 To calculate the face normal, first find which vertex is shared between edge U and edge V. Find two vectors, one from the unshared vertex of edge U to the shared vertex, and one from the unshared vertex of edge U to the unshared vertex of edge V. Then, in 3D, the face normal is the cross product of these two vectors.
-Those three vertices, in that order, are also the first 3 vertices of the face as defined by G4MF's topology vertex instance rules.

 Each 3D cell has its orientation defined by its first 2 faces.
 The first 2 faces MUST share an edge.
 Following faces MUST exist on the same 3D hyperplane spanned by the first 2 faces, and MUST form a closed 3D volume.
 For dimensions 3 and higher, the order of following elements is not constrained, since it is not trivially defined how to traverse a closed volume in higher dimensions.
 The order of the first 2 faces defines the oriented volume of the cell.
 If the cell's first 2 faces are swapped, the cell's orientation is reversed.
 When a 3D cell is used as the boundary of a 4D mesh, an orientation like the below image in the XYZ axes means the cell is facing in the +W direction.

 ![3D Cell Orientation](3d_cell_orientation.png)

 To calculate the cell normal, first find which edge is shared between the first 2 faces.
 In this example, the first face is the bottom face, formed by U and V, and the second face is the right face, formed by V and W. Get the edge on the first face after the shared edge, and get the edge on the second face after the shared edge.
 From those edges, get 4 vertices: the unshared vertex of the edge from the first face, the start vertex of the shared edge, the end vertex of the shared edge (such that the shared edge direction matters), and the unshared vertex of the edge from the second face (which adds to the span of the first face).
 Then, find the perpendicular product of the three vectors formed by the first vertex to each of the other three vertices.
 A cell facing in the +W direction, when these vectors are viewed in the XYZ axes, appears like the vectors of a right-handed basis with a positive determinant.
-Those four vertices, in that order, are also the first 4 vertices of the cell as defined by G4MF's topology vertex instance rules.

 For dimensions 5 and higher, it is still the case that each N-dimensional cell has its orientation defined by its first two (N-1)-dimensional elements, which MUST share an (N-2)-dimensional element.
 Following elements MUST exist on the same N-dimensional hyperplane spanned by the first two elements, and MUST form a closed N-dimensional volume.